AvidlyWordPress/avidly-block-dynamic/README.md

 ## Features

 ### @wordpress/create-block
-Base of mine is created with <a href="https://www.npmjs.com/package/@wordpress/create-block">@wordpress/create-block</a> and modified to support starter theme and extended translating.
+Base of mine is created with <a href="https://www.npmjs.com/package/@wordpress/create-block">@wordpress/create-block</a> and I have translation support.

-### Tailwind CSS
-I integrate with Tailwind CSS so that I would be compatible with <a href="https://github.com/AvidlyWordPress/avidly-theme">Avidly Theme</a>.
-Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.

 ### Requirements
 * Requires at least WordPress 5.8